yokuha/activity-journal/README.md

 # Usage

+1. Register your own API app on the Strava website and create a `settings.py` from `settings-template.py` file with the corresponding info.

 2. Get your latest activities from Strava and add them to your local database running `update-data.py`.
 If necessary, i.e., the first time, this will g through a somewhat cumbersome process of getting you a Strava access token,